-Unlike lemon curd (or rather the product that is passed off as lemon curd!) found in supermarkets, which has a very long shelf-life, our lemon curd is a fresh product which is made in batches of just four jars, as and when needed, and if needed several times in a single day!
+Unlike lemon curd (or rather the product that is passed off as lemon curd!) found in supermarkets, which has a very long shelf-life, our lemon curd is a fresh product which is made in batches of just four jars, as and when needed, though we draw the line at one batch per day!
 Of course it’s the quality and quantity of the principal ingredients that makes our lemon curd so special: eggs from our own hens – free to range over the land and shore of our croft and have big yolks rich in colour and flavour ; and lemons that are carefully selected for ripeness, juiciness and flavour.
 And then there’s the recipe and method … but they are, of course, top secret!

 Our lemon curd really is something special ; but we don’t expect you to take our word for it, or the word of our many many delighted-and-back-for-more customers, but we do expect you to try it for yourself!